MicrosoftDocs/microsoft-365-community/Community/government-cloud.md

 - Microsoft personnel who can access your tenant are restricted to those screened for it.

-If you need to get up to speed in this area, please review the [SharePoint for US governments](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/sharepoint), [OneDrive for US governments](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/onedrive), and [Teams for governments](https://learn.microsoft.com/microsoftteams/expand-teams-across-your-org/teams-for-government-landing-page) guides.

-#### Back to school

-Government cloud offerings might not be the right call for **educational** customers.
-Learn more about M365 educational offerings here: [https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-education](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-education)

 ## Am I working in the government cloud?

-It might be hard to tell by just _looking_ at a SharePoint site or Microsoft Team that you're in the government cloud.
+It might be hard to tell by _looking_ at a SharePoint site or Microsoft Team that you're in the government cloud.
 If you're a Microsoft 365 expert or SharePoint site owner who's been handed a site or a Team to manage, the easiest way to tell is to check your account license.
 If it starts with a "**G**" then you're in the government cloud.

 To check, head to [https://portal.office.com/account/](https://portal.office.com/account/) and click on 'View Subscriptions'.
 If you're working in the government cloud, you should see something like `Microsoft 365 G3 GCC` or `Microsoft 365 G5 GCC-High`.
 That means that you're a user who is licensed to work in a government cloud tenant.